kengitahi/online-offline/README.md

 Livewire also has extensive [documentation](https://livewire.laravel.com/docs/quickstart) that you can use to get started and build full apps.

-You can access the Alpine.hs cocumentation [here](https://alpinejs.dev/start-here) to larn about it.
+You can access the Alpine.js cocumentation [here](https://alpinejs.dev/start-here) to learn it.